triggermesh/docs/docs/targets/awssns.md

 ## Event Types

-The AWS SNS Target leaves the [CloudEvent][ce] type definition to the discretion of the implementer given the nature flexible nature of AWS SNS.
+The AWS SNS Target leaves the [CloudEvent][ce] type definition to the discretion of the implementer given the flexible nature of AWS SNS.

 However, the response [CloudEvent][ce] would have the following payload: